Patmos –The Island of Revelation

 For most visitors, especially cruise-ship patrons, the first order of business is Khristodoulos’ massive monastery, which crowns Hóra.
 Both KTEL buses (schedules posted) and chartered coaches make the trip up from a stop by the ferry jetty, but if the weather’s not too hot the forty-minute climb on a beautiful cobbled path shortcutting the road puts you in a more appropriate frame of mind.
 To find the start, proceed through Skála towards Hokhlakás, but turn left

 onto a narrow street starting opposite a hardware store, near the Trehandiri Ouzeri.
 Follow this until it ends at the main road – straight across you’ll see the first cobbles.
+(Nikolas Alifakis offers a very informative tour of the Monastery and Grotto of Saint John as well as other important places in Patmos)

 Just over halfway along the path lies the monastery of the Apocalypse (Apokálypsis in Greek; daily 8am–1.30pm, also Tues, Thurs & Sun 4–6pm), built behind the fissured volcanic grotto where John dwelt and heard the voice of God.
 He dictated the revelation to a disciple, Prokhoros – yet again supernaturally, since the latter apparently lived some centuries after the Evangelist.
 I liked very much a leaflet left for pilgrims over many years, pointing out